Choosing Healthy Meals As You Get Older

 5. Vary your vegetables

-Include a variety of different colored vegetables to brighten your plate.
+Include a variety of different colored, flavored, and textured vegetables.
 Most vegetables are a low-calorie source of nutrients.
 Vegetables are also a good source of fiber.

 6. Eat for your teeth and gums

 Many people find that their teeth and gums change as they age.
 People with dental problems sometimes find it hard to chew fruits, vegetables, or meats.
 Don’t miss out on needed nutrients!
 Eating softer foods can help.
 Try cooked or canned foods like unsweetened fruit, low-sodium soups, or canned tuna.

 Foods may seem to lose their flavor as you age.
 If favorite dishes taste different, it may not be the cook!
 Maybe your sense of smell, sense of taste, or both have changed.
 Medicines may also change how foods taste.
 Add flavor to your meals with herbs and spices.